sourcegraph/about/content/blogposts/2024/cody-vscode-1-12-0-release.md

 ### Improved context quality for JS, TS, Python, and Go

 Cody will now more intelligently select context used for chat and inline edit functions in JavaScript, TypeScript, Python, and Go.
-Cody will look at the cursor position and select context based on the syntax of the surrounding code instead of the indentation of the surrounding code.
+Cody will look at the cursor position and select context based on the surrounding code's syntax instead of the surrounding code's indentation.

-This small change should lead to a noticeable improvement in context quality for certain scenarios, in particular for inline edits.
-One example where you can see this is in JavaScript tests.
+This small change should lead to a noticeable improvement in context quality for some scenarios, particularly for inline edits.
+One example of this is in JavaScript tests.
 If you run an inline edit for an `it` block, Cody would previously expand to select the entire `describe` block.
 This bug is fixed using syntactic context selection.

 ## Quality of life improvements to the login flow